Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step3.md

 </blockquote></pre>

-3\.The above code is already in a file called `playbook.yml`.
-Let's check the contents:
+3\.Now that the above code is in `playbook.yml`, let's verify the contents:

 `cat playbook.yml`{{execute}}